swissbib/metadataNationalLicencesDocumentation/pages/output/06SFX-targets.md

 # Creation of SFX targets in ExLibris SFX Knowledge Base

 To ease the activations of National Licences in SFX, dedicated targets have been created in the SFX Knowledge Base.
-They will be maintained in the future by the Swissbib team.
+They will be maintained in the future by the Consortium team.

 You can find them in SFX under the top target `SWISS_CONSORTIUM_ACADEMIC_LIBRARIES`.